 - General attitudes toward your needs

-- Meeting places
+- Meeting places and student groups

 Scholarships are available for students from diverse backgrounds.

 Visit the NAFSA Resources for Supporting Diversity in Education Abroad as well as the resources below to help answer your questions and find support for diversity and access while you are abroad.